jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 An extension can provide a ``Token`` to the application, which other extensions can then request for their own use.

-.. _tokens:

-Core Tokens
-^^^^^^^^^^^

-The core packages of JupyterLab provide a set of tokens, which are listed here, along with short descriptions of when you might want to use them in your extensions.

-- ``@jupyterlab/application:IConnectionLost``: A token for invoking the dialog shown when JupyterLab has lost its connection to the server.
-Use this if, for some reason, you want to bring up the "connection lost" dialog under new circumstances.
-- ``@jupyterlab/application:IInfo``: A token providing metadata about the current application, including currently disabled extensions and whether dev mode is enabled.
-- ``@jupyterlab/application:IPaths``: A token providing information about various URLs and server paths for the current application.
-Use this token if you want to assemble URLs to use the JupyterLab REST API.
-- ``@jupyterlab/application:ILabStatus``: An interface for interacting with the application busy/dirty status.
-Use this if you want to set the application "busy" favicon, or to set the application "dirty" status, which asks the user for confirmation before leaving.
-- ``@jupyterlab/application:ILabShell``: An interface to the JupyterLab shell.
-  The top-level application object also has a reference to the shell, but it has a restricted interface in order to be agnostic to different spins on the application.
-  Use this to get more detailed information about currently active widgets and layout state.
-- ``@jupyterlab/application:ILayoutRestorer``: An interface to the application layout restoration functionality.
-Use this to have your activities restored across page loads.
-- ``@jupyterlab/application:IMimeDocumentTracker``: A widget tracker for documents rendered using a mime renderer extension.
-Use this if you want to list and interact with documents rendered by such extensions.
-- ``@jupyterlab/application:IRouter``: The URL router used by the application.
-  Use this to add custom URL-routing for your extension (e.g., to invoke a command if the user navigates to a sub-path).
-- ``@jupyterlab/apputils:ICommandPalette``: An interface to the application command palette in the left panel.
-Use this to add commands to the palette.
-- ``@jupyterlab/apputils:ISplashScreen``: An interface to the splash screen for the application.
-  Use this if you want to show the splash screen for your own purposes.
-- ``@jupyterlab/apputils:IThemeManager``: An interface to the theme manager for the application.
-  Most extensions will not need to use this, as they can register a `theme extension <#themes>`__.
-- ``@jupyterlab/apputils:IWindowResolver``: An interface to a window resolver for the application.
-JupyterLab workspaces are given a name, which are determined using the window resolver.
-Require this if you want to use the name of the current workspace.
-- ``@jupyterlab/codeeditor:IEditorServices``: An interface to the text editor provider for the application.
-Use this to create new text editors and host them in your UI elements.
-- ``@jupyterlab/completer:ICompletionManager``: An interface to the completion manager for the application.
-Use this to allow your extension to invoke a completer.
-- ``@jupyterlab/console:IConsoleTracker``: A widget tracker for code consoles.
-  Use this if you want to be able to iterate over and interact with code consoles created by the application.
-- ``@jupyterlab/console:IContentFactory``: A factory object that creates new code consoles.
-Use this if you want to create and host code consoles in your own UI elements.
-- ``@jupyterlab/docmanager:IDocumentManager``: An interface to the manager for all documents used by the application.
-Use this if you want to open and close documents, create and delete files, and otherwise interact with the file system.
-- ``@jupyterlab/documentsearch:ISearchProviderRegistry``: An interface for a registry of search providers for the application.
-Extensions can register their UI elements with this registry to provide find/replace support.
-- ``@jupyterlab/filebrowser:IFileBrowserFactory``: A factory object that creates file browsers.
-  Use this if you want to create your own file browser (e.g., for a custom storage backend), or to interact with other file browsers that have been created by extensions.
-- ``@jupyterlab/fileeditor:IEditorTracker``: A widget tracker for file editors.
-  Use this if you want to be able to iterate over and interact with file editors created by the application.
-- ``@jupyterlab/htmlviewer:IHTMLViewerTracker``: A widget tracker for rendered HTML documents.
-  Use this if you want to be able to iterate over and interact with HTML documents viewed by the application.
-- ``@jupyterlab/imageviewer:IImageTracker``: A widget tracker for images.
-  Use this if you want to be able to iterate over and interact with images viewed by the application.
-- ``@jupyterlab/inspector:IInspector``: An interface for adding variable inspectors to widgets.
-  Use this to add the ability to hook into the variable inspector to your extension.
-- ``@jupyterlab/launcher:ILauncher``: An interface to the application activity launcher.
-  Use this to add your extension activities to the launcher panel.
-- ``@jupyterlab/mainmenu:IMainMenu``: An interface to the main menu bar for the application.
-  Use this if you want to add your own menu items.
-- ``@jupyterlab/markdownviewer:IMarkdownViewerTracker``: A widget tracker for markdown document viewers.
-Use this if you want to iterate over and interact with rendered markdown documents.
-- ``@jupyterlab/notebook:INotebookTools``: An interface to the ``Notebook Tools`` panel in the application left area.
-Use this to add your own functionality to the panel.
-- ``@jupyterlab/notebook:IContentFactory``: A factory object that creates new notebooks.
-  Use this if you want to create and host notebooks in your own UI elements.
-- ``@jupyterlab/notebook:INotebookTracker``: A widget tracker for notebooks.
-  Use this if you want to be able to iterate over and interact with notebooks created by the application.
-- ``@jupyterlab/rendermime:IRenderMimeRegistry``: An interface to the rendermime registry for the application.
-Use this to create renderers for various mime-types in your extension.
-  Most extensions will not need to use this, as they can register a `mime renderer extension <#mime-renderer-extensions>`__.
-- ``@jupyterlab/rendermime:ILatexTypesetter``: An interface to the LaTeX typesetter for the application.
-Use this if you want to typeset math in your extension.
-- ``@jupyterlab/settingeditor:ISettingEditorTracker``: A widget tracker for setting editors.
-  Use this if you want to be able to iterate over and interact with setting editors created by the application.
-- ``@jupyterlab/settingregistry:ISettingRegistry``: An interface to the JupyterLab settings system.
-  Use this if you want to store settings for your application.
-  See `extension settings <#extension-settings>`__ for more information.
-- ``@jupyterlab/statedb:IStateDB``: An interface to the JupyterLab state database.
-  Use this if you want to store data that will persist across page loads.
-  See `state database <#state-database>`__ for more information.
-- ``@jupyterlab/statusbar:IStatusBar``: An interface to the status bar on the application.
-  Use this if you want to add new status bar items.
-- ``@jupyterlab/terminal:ITerminalTracker``: A widget tracker for terminals.
-  Use this if you want to be able to iterate over and interact with terminals created by the application.
-- ``@jupyterlab/tooltip:ITooltipManager``: An interface to the tooltip manager for the application.
-  Use this to allow your extension to invoke a tooltip.
-- ``@jupyterlab/vdom:IVDOMTracker``: A widget tracker for virtual DOM (VDOM) documents.
-  Use this to iterate over and interact with VDOM instances created by the application.

 Standard Extension Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^